scrubbingthegerm/mod-bot/README.md

 # Issues, suggestions, recommendations

-If you have any issues, suggestions, or recommendations for this or another bot contact me directly by DMing me (Germ#6285).
+If you have any issues, suggestions, or recommendations for this or another bot contact me directly by DMing me (changing).